gpvigano/gpvulc/README.md

 * **gpvulc_cmd** provides a fast way to develop command line file processing utilities (it depends on `gpvulc_filesystem`).
 * **gpvulc_json** - parser and writer classes that use [rapidjson] to parse and write documents into a string buffer, exceptions are handled in order to complete the document parsing, collecting errors in a final error summary; an exception can be thrown at the end with the error summary attached (it depends only on rapidjson).
+* **gpvulc_dataset**: simple geometry data processing and basic run-time loaders/exporters

+The last library (*gpvulc_dataset*) uses unsafe code with some C-style programming, probably it is not compliant with all operating systems.
+If you need something more robust, efficient and up to date, maybe this is not the best choice.
+This library can come in handy for simple geometry data processors or as starting point to build run-time loaders/exporters for a game engine (see also *Open Asset Import Library*, otherwise known as [Assimp](https://github.com/assimp/assimp)).
+Please note that this library suffers from a poor design (e.g. C++ mixed to C-style code) and from lack of format uniformity.
+I decided to share this work anyway as is (in a separate branch), but at the moment I'm not interested in further developments (of course I can support small fixes and a minimal maintenance, if requested).

 The following naming convention is adopted for folders:
 * `include`: header files